HighW4y2H3ll/chaffctf_chal/readme.md

 For the `dexvm`, I ran out of good ideas for new constrains, so I dug out one of my old codebase and turned it into a challenge.

+Players can download the challenge binary together with a docker file to setup their local environment for testing and debugging.
-When connecting to the challenge service, every player will get a full functioning shell.
+When connecting to the challenge service, every player will get a fully functioning shell.
 Players are expected to upload their exploits to `/tmp` dir, run the challenge binary against the uploaded exp and pwn the binary to read the flag.